 Again, sign up for the e-mail distribution to receive the daily stocking locations.

 As the title implies, these locations are restricted to catch and release fishing only up until a specific date.
 Delaying harvest offers several benefits to anglers, including a larger number of fish to be caught, and these longer term acclimated fish exhibit a more natural trout feeding behavior, allowing fly fishermen to have additional opportunities to test their skills matching hatches on the streams with delayed harvest regulations.
 In contrast, most put and take streams are "fished down" after several days and the fish that are stocked are often geared toward feeding on pellet food from the hatcheries.
 Multiple stockings of delayed harvest areas offer trout fishermen a higher success rate over a longer period of time, with the bonus of providing a late spring or early summer five fish creel limit long after most of the put and trout streams have seen peak catches of trout.
 There are two distinct groups of designated Delayed Harvest Trout Fishing Areas.
-They are:

 The department is asking anglers to continue to be vigilant about not spreading whirling, other disease and invasive organisms.
 Please remember to clean your gear between streams or outings to prevent moving around unwanted invaders like didymo and whirling disease.
 You can wash with dish soap or a 5% salt solution or use one of the convenient wader wash stations if present at your location.
 For information on how you can help, look below this article and go to Additional Disinfection Methods for Fishing Gear.
 A detailed synopsis of our 2007 whirling disease testing results and related information is now available at this site.
 For more information go to The Whirling Disesase Update Page.